oxyeez/homebridge-heatzy-pilote-as-thermostat/README.md

-# homebridge-heatzy-pilote
+# homebridge-heatzy-pilote-as-thermostat

-Homebridge plugin for Heatzy devices, considered as switches.
+Homebridge plugin for Heatzy devices, considered as thermostats.

 Heatzy uses the 'fil pilote' protocol to control an electric heater, with 4 states :